Hanuko33/pime/readme.md

 # Game\_gui
-This is a game made with sdl2 and c
+This is a game made with sdl2 and C++.
+On master branch there is version for Godot.

 ### This project uses nerd-font: https://github.com/ryanoasis/nerd-fonts